-It was October 2012, a particularly cold winter, when a Social Engineer and a Visual Anthropologist started their collaboration in a former nuts and bolts factory, the MAGE of Sesto San Giovanni (Italy).
+It was October 2012, a cold winter, when a Systemic Strategist and a Visual Anthropologist started a collaboration in a former nuts and bolts factory, the MAGE of Sesto San Giovanni (Italy).

 There were wi-fi, ceiling and floor, but no hot water, nor heating at all.

 Although it’s not always true that innovative ideas can see the light only in difficult conditions, so it was in this case.

 We had a 2000kw heater on the legs, frost all around, and everything was so new and beautiful, despite the cold.
 At the beginning, the idea of a place where tailors, craftsmen, architects, woodworkers, consultants, bike repairers, nerds and ceramists could coexist, cooperate and make projects together was so strange that we thought it should be the only case in the World.

 What was the MAGE?
 Not just a coworking, not just a workshop, not a just makers space, not just a FabLab, but it was a bit of it all.
 It was everything and it was nothing.
 So we began this research, to discover what the MAGE was and what it was becoming.